 - Oamaru to Queenstown transfers Day 6 ($63 approx)

-Alps 2 Ocean Cycle Trail – Commercial Partner
+Alps 2 Ocean Cycle Trail – Official Partner

-The Alps 2 Ocean Cycle Trail is truly one of New Zealand’s great rides!
-For over 300km and dropping 780m, visitors can experience some of the most beautiful scenery New Zealand has to offer.
-This trail showcases New Zealand’s geological, geographical and historical highlights from the Southern Alps to the Pacific Ocean.
-PureTrails New Zealand’s Commercial Partner membership with the Alps 2 Ocean Cycle Trail is assisting this new trail to become established as one of NZ’s premier cycle trails.
+The Alps 2 Ocean Cycle Trail showcases New Zealand’s geological, geographical and historical highlights from the Southern Alps to the Pacific Ocean.
+PureTrails New Zealand’s Official Partner membership with the Alps 2 Ocean Cycle Trail is assisting this new trail to become established as one of NZ’s premier cycle trails.

 Our Guiding Team